geradito/cd0037-API-Development-and-Documentation-project/README.md

 #### POST /quizzes
 - General:
     - Fetches a question used to play a quiz.
-This endpoint takes category and previous question parameters and return a random question within the given category
+This endpoint takes category and previous question parameters and return a random question within the given category or all categories.
 - Request Arguments: array of previous question IDs, category object
-- Returns: success true and a question object.
+- Returns: success true and a question object or empty question object if no questions are left.
 - Sample: `curl -X POST http://127.0.0.1:5000/quizzes -H 'Content-Type:application/json' -d '{"previous_questions":[], "quiz_category":{"type":"Geography", "id":3}}'
 `
 - response: